IT'S LUNCH TIME FOR OUR SHARKS

 Zebra sharks are considered an Endangered Species everywhere in the world, except Australia, so we must do what we can to protect them!
 Samples of Zenon’s blood and tissues have been donated to studies seeking to learn more about the species and how to better help zebra sharks throughout the oceans!

-These two sharks are easy to spot, with their slender shape, pronounced gills and white-tipped fins.
+This shark is easy to spot, with its slender shape, pronounced gills and white-tipped fins.
 Whitetip reef sharks appear grumpy because of their down-turned mouth and protruding brow ridges.
 They are calm during the day but transform into efficient hunters as they scour reefs at night.

 The whitetip reef shark is highly responsive to the electrical cues given off by potential prey.
 It is especially sensitive to natural and artificial low-frequency sounds, like a struggling fish.